dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 The first physical format is used to publish well-known data descriptors in the `dotnet/runtime` repository.
 It is supposed to be machine- and human-readable.
-This format is not meant to be particularly consise and may be used for visualization, diagnostics, etc.  Typically data descriptors in this form may be written by hand or with the aid of tooling.
+This format is not meant to be particularly concise and may be used for visualization, diagnostics, etc.  Typically data descriptors in this form may be written by hand or with the aid of tooling.

 The second physical format is used to embed a data descriptor blob within a particularly instance of